jasonkianhonting/URL-Shortener/README.md

 # URL-Shortener
 This is a URL- Shortener that I've made to help users of Bitly to shorten their URL with ease and zero hassle.
-It was inspired by one of the projects that I've done in university which I then elevated it by incorporating Bitly API and include a login functionality as well.
+It was inspired by one of the projects that I've done in university which I then elevated it by incorporating Bitly API and included a login functionality as well.

 ## How to install the dependencies
 Firsly, install all the dependencies by: